setlmans/my-test-repo/README.md

 ## Introduction

 The Camunda Prometheus Exporter app returns metric values for the count of Docker image pulls in a DockerHub organization.
-The app is implemented in Python and runs in a Docker container with adjustments for Kubernetes clusters.
+The app is implemented in Python and runs in a Docker container.

 ## Prerequisites